João Rodrigues Tçuzu: Works

+The Art of the Japanese Language

 The Art of the Japanese Language (Arte da Lingoa de Iapam) was published at Nagasaki in three volumes from 1604 to 1608.
 In addition to vocabulary and grammar, it includes details on the country's dynasties, currency, measures, and other commercial information.
 Although it was preceded by some manuscript glossaries and grammars, such as those given to the Philippine Jesuits who settled at Kyoto in 1593, it was apparently the first printed Japanese grammar.
 A manuscript edition is in the Vatican Library; the two surviving copies of the printed version are in Oxford's Bodleian Library and the private collection of the Earl of Crawford.
 It was translated into Japanese by Tadao Doi (土井忠生) in 1955.

+The Short Art of the Japanese Language

 The Short Art of the Japanese Language (Arte Breve da Lingoa Iapoa), distinguishing the earlier grammar as the Great Art (Arte Grande), was published on Macao in 1620.
-It does not mere abridge the earlier work but reformulates its treatment of grammar, establishing clear and concise rules regarding the principal features of the Japanese language.
+It does not merely abridge the earlier work but reformulates its treatment of grammar, establishing clear and concise rules regarding the principal features of the Japanese language.
 There is a manuscript edition in the French National Library; the two surviving printed editions are in the Ajuda Library in Lisbon and the library of the School of Oriental and African Studies in London.
 It was translated into French by M.C.
 Landresse as Elements of Japanese Grammar (Elémens de la Grammaire Japonaise) in 1825, with a supplement added the next year.